livelace/gosquito/docs/data.md

 Typical flow steps:

 1. *Input plugin* gathers data and produces set of *DataItem*.
 2. *Process plugins* handle *DataItem* set and fill chosen fields with produced data.
-3. Finally, *Output plugin* constructs messages with selected *DataItem* fields and send them to destinations.
+3. Finally, *Output plugin* constructs messages with selected *DataItem* fields and send messages to destinations.

-**DataItem** is a data structure with specific fields, contains common for all plugins fields and plugin specific fields.
-Typical flow configuration consists of plugins with *DataItem* fields as parameters.
+*DataItem* is a data structure with specific fields, contains common for all plugins fields and plugin specific fields (typical flow consists of plugins with *DataItem* fields as parameters.

 ```go
 type DataItem struct {